Before reviewing a manuscript please consider the following:

 You should have the following questions in mind when reading the manuscript:

-Submission Title should be informative and clearly describe the research work.
-Please make suggestions to help author/s to improve the title (if needed).
+TITLE: Submission title should be informative and clearly describes the research work.

-The Abstract of a research work is critically important and should be brief and clearly describe the content of the manuscript.
-Please check Author guidelines for abstract words limit and subheadings.
+ABSTRACT: The Abstract of a research work is critically important and should be brief and clearly describe the content of the manuscript.

-2) Authors must provide sufficient information in order for their research to be replicable.
-Moreover, the method for all forms of data collection must be clearly explained in this section.
+METHODOLOGY: We highly recommend our authors to consider the following items in the Methodology section: 1) The research design must be appropriate for solving the problem(s) stated in the introduction section, 2) Authors must provide sufficient information in order for their research to be replicable.
+Moreover, the method for all forms of data collection must be clearly explained in this section, 3) Proper in-text citation and reference (Vancouver style) to previous research work, 4) Suitable and reliable equipment and/or software for collecting and analyzing the data.

-In the Result section, authors must report their finding in words, tables, or figures.
+RESULTS: In the Result section, authors must report their findings in words, tables, or figures.
 Presented tables, and figures must be original and comprehensible with informative and appropriate captions.

-In the Discussion and Conclusion section authors must support their findings with intelligible explanations.
+DISCUSSION: In the Discussion and Conclusion sections, authors must support their findings with intelligible explanations.
 New findings or results should not be presented in these sections.
 Moreover, the authors should compare their findings with relevant literature and state their study’s limitations at the end of the discussion section.
+All authors are required to reveal at the end of the manuscript, under a subheading ” DECLARATION OF CONFLICTING INTERESTS”, any financial and personal relationships with organizations or individuals that might have influenced their research.

 After reading and assessing the quality of the paper, please make a recommendation (Accept, Minor Revision, Major revision, Reject).